jmvrbanac/Specter/docs/writing_tests/index.rst

 * All helper functions should start with an underscore (_).
 Just as Python treats a single underscore as "protected", so does Specter.
 * The name "execute" is restricted.
 This name is used by internally by Specter, so do not use it in your test function names.
-* "before_each" and "after_each" are reserved for setup functions on your test suites (Specs or Decribes).
+* "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs or Decribes).

 Writing Tests